clesav/yasimavr/README.md

 - a Python layer to handle the configuration, utilities, data recording, and external components

+Compilation
 ------------
-Compilation Requirements:
-- MinGW64 (latest)
-- libelf
-- Python >= 3.7
+libelf is required to compile the shared libraries.

 The python bindings for the C++ librairies are built with the SIP tool from RiverbankComputing (https://www.riverbankcomputing.com)

+Thanks
 ------------
 Quite a few ideas in this software - and even big chunks of code - originate from simavr.
 (https://github.com/buserror/simavr)
 Big thanks to the simavr authors for this great tool !

-Some examples are provided

 Supported IOs
 --------------